clovisjohn/blockchain-tools/early investors finder/docs.md

 > execfile ("/content/crypto-tools/early investors finder/main_PoC.py")

-> common_investors(pairlst, size) #You can now directly call the funcion
+> common_investors(pairlst, size)    #You can now directly call the funcion from the python interpreter

-In case of conflict error, restart the runtime
+**In case of conflict error, restart the runtime**

 ...More data will be added later